Saisiloju03/okreads/CODE_REVIEW.md

 * Search Buttons do not have an accessible name => (implemented)
 * Adding aria-label="search”, mat-icon aria-hidden="false" will fix accessibility. =>(implemented)
 * alt text helps screen-reading tools describe images to visually impaired readers => (implemented)
-* Identified low color-contrast issue in entire code base, for example p tag in book-search.component has Low-contrast text, It is difficult for many users to read. => (Suggestion)
+* Identified low color-contrast issue in entire code base, for example p tag in book-search.component has Low-contrast text, It is difficult for many users to read. => (implemented)

 # Unit tests